 Texas Commission on Environmental Quality

-SYSTEM INVENTORY AND WATER CONSERVATION PLAN
+TCEQ SYSTEM INVENTORY AND WATER CONSERVATION PLAN

 FOR INDIVIDUALLY-OPERATED IRRIGATION SYSTEMS

-This form is provided to assist entities in conservation plan development for individually-operated irrigation systems.
-If you need assistance in completing this form or in developing your plan, please contact the conservation staff of the Resource Protection Team in the Water Supply Division at (512) 239-4691.
+you need assistance in co sist entities in conservation plan development for individually-operated irrigation systems.
+If mpleting this form or in developing your plan, please contact the conservation staff of the in the Water Supply Division at (512) 239-4691.

 Name:

 Address:

-Telephone Number: ( ) Fax: ( )
+Telephone Number: () Fax: ()

 Form Completed By: Title:

 Signature: Date: